Listen to an audio file of this tool.

 Now Is the Right Time!

-Teens ages 15-19 are actively finding ways to assert independence with confidence but may also feel fragile and vulnerable about their future adult lives.
+Teens age 16 are actively finding ways to assert independence with confidence but may also feel fragile and vulnerable about their future adult lives.
 They will naturally test limits and break rules.
-In fact, some of the conditions of adolescent development add to the likelihood that they will break rules such as your teen’s need for risk taking, their desire for increasing independence, their sexual curiosity and development, and their need to belong and seek approval of peers.
+In fact, some of the conditions of adolescent development add to the likelihood that they will break rules such as your 16-year-old teen’s need for risk taking, their desire for increasing independence, their sexual curiosity and development, and their need to belong and seek approval of peers.
 This is a normal part of their development and necessary for their learning.

 As a parent or someone in a parenting role, you can choose to be purposeful and deliberate in the ways you provide guidance and discipline.
 Guidance and discipline for skill building can help your teen actively develop self-awareness — “the ability to accurately recognize one’s own emotions, thoughts, and values and how they influence behavior.”1 Self-awareness is a fundamental ingredient of self-management — “the ability to manage thoughts, feelings and actions, control impulses, persist toward goals, and manage stress.”1 These skills grow your teen’s sense of responsibility all the while improving your relationship.